Hellas quadrangle: Ice-rich mantle

-Upper Plains Unit
+Upper plains unit

-Remnants of a 50-100 meter thick mantling, called the upper plains unit, has been discovered in the mid-latitudes of Mars.
+Remnants of a 50–100 meter thick mantling, called the upper plains unit, has been discovered in the mid-latitudes of Mars.
 First investigated in the Deuteronilus Mensae region, but it occurs in other places as well.
 The remnants consist of sets of dipping layers in craters and along mesas.
 Sets of dipping layers may be of various sizes and shapes—some look like Aztec pyramids from Central America.
+One idea for their origin was presented at 55th LPSC (2024) by an international team of researchers.
+They suggest that the layers are from past ice sheets.

 This unit also degrades into brain terrain.
 Brain terrain is a region of maze-like ridges 3–5 meters high.
 Some ridges may consist of an ice core, so they may be sources of water for future colonists.

 Some regions of the upper plains unit display large fractures and troughs with raised rims; such regions are called ribbed upper plains.
 Fractures are believed to have started with small cracks from stresses.
 Stress is suggested to initiate the fracture process since ribbed upper plains are common when debris aprons come together or near the edge of debris aprons—such sites would generate compressional stresses.
 Cracks exposed more surfaces, and consequently more ice in the material sublimates into the planet's thin atmosphere.
 Eventually, small cracks become large canyons or troughs.
 Small cracks often contain small pits and chains of pits; these are thought to be from sublimation of ice in the ground.